 Knowing how to clean your bathroom the right way isn’t as hard as you’d think.
 In fact, with our expert-approved checklist, this domestic drudgery can even transform into an easily accomplished task.
 Whether you’re learning how to clean stainless steel, how to remove hard water stains, or how to clean the dirtiest items in your home, you’ll get A-plus advice from Sarah Karakaian, a home rental consultant who uses her cleaning expertise to help clients improve their rental properties.

 Of course, once your bathroom shines like the top of the Chrysler Building, you’ll need to put in a little effort to maintain all your hard work.
+Check out these innovative bathroom storage ideas to keep your space neat and tidy.
 How often should you clean your bathroom?
 Karakaian likes to tidy up the sink and vanity area nightly, before bed.
 You can save the deep cleaning for once a week.
 As for the heavy-duty stuff, “you don’t have to get the drill out for your grout line more than once a year,” she says.
 Read on as she breaks down the entire bathroom-cleaning process step by step and shares the optimal cleaning schedule.